honeybadger2121-home/badgertechnologies-website/sales-toolkit/scripts/Door-to-Door-Scripts.md

 **Receptionist:** "He's with a client / in a meeting / not available."

 **You:** "No problem!
 What's the best time to catch him/her?
-I can come back."
+I can swing back by."

 **Receptionist:** "Try calling to set an appointment."

 **You:** "Perfect!
-Can I leave my card and a quick overview of what we do?
-When he/she sees the cost of a data breach, they usually want to talk."
+Can I leave my card and a quick overview?
+Honestly, most offices we talk to are spending way more on emergency IT calls than they would on our monthly support."

 **[Hand business card + one-pager]**

-**You:** "I'll give him/her a call tomorrow.
-What's his/her direct line or email?"
+**You:** "I'll shoot over an email this afternoon.
+What's the best address to reach [DECISION MAKER]?"

-**[Get contact info, thank them, leave]**
+**[Get contact info, thank them warmly, leave]**

 ---